For Management of Agency Funds

 Decisions about the investment strategies and implementation of those strategies in CCF’s Investment Pools are made by the Investment Committee of CCF’s Board of Directors.
 Investment decisions are guided by CCF’s Investment Policy Statement.

 CCF’s Investment Pools are subject to all risks related to investing in securities, including the following risks: price volatility, purchasing power, concentration, liquidity, valuation, leverage, and currency risks.
-CCF’s Investment Pools maintain a balance of capital appreciation, income generating, and inflation hedge assets pursuant to the asset allocation established by the board of directors and further described in the Investment Policy Statement.
+CCF’s Investment Pools maintain a balance of capital appreciation, income generating, and inflation hedge assets pursuant to the asset allocation established by the Investment Committee and further described in the Investment Policy Statement.

 Capital appreciation assets consist primarily of domestic and international equity, hedged equity, and private equity investments.
 Income hedge investments consist of primarily publicly traded fixed income, absolute return hedge funds, and distressed/private debt investments.
 Inflation hedge investments consist primarily of public and private real estate, natural resource, and commodity investments.

 CCF’s Investment Pools are not insured by the Federal Deposit Insurance Corporation (FDIC) nor are they protected by the Securities Investor Protection Corporation (SPIC).
 CCF has no related party transactions in its Investment Pools.